This blog may contain affiliate links. Read our disclosure policy for more info.

 We stayed at Blue Sand Beach Resort.
 It was super cheap considering the prime beachfront location and large rooms with air-conditioning.
 From here, Dutch Bay Beach is only a short 5-10 minute drive away.

 Amaranthe Bay Resort is another fancier hotel located in Trincomalee.
 This would be perfect for anyone looking for a luxurious stay near Uppuveli Beach and Dutch Bay Beach!

 Trincomalee is such a cool city and besides beaches, there is a lot to do here!
 From whale watching to Pigeon Island (more on that below) to temples, it really has something for everyone.
 Be sure to check all of the many things to do in Trincomalee before you visit so you can be sure not to miss out!

 I know I say this a lot, but I’m serious this time!
 Marble Beach is my favorite beach in Sri Lanka!

-It’s the cleanest, most well preserved and looked-after beach in the country.
-You see, Marble Beach is owned by the Sri Lankan navy and they both patrol and look after the beach.
+It’s the cleanest, most well preserved, and looked-after beach in the country.
+You see, Marble Beach is owned by the Sri Lankan navy, and they both patrol and look after the beach.

 For this reason, it’s rubbish-free, safe, and a great place to spend some time relaxing on the stunning white sand!
-There is also some corals you can snorkel near the beach and you can rent equipment right from the lifeguards.
+There are also some corals you can snorkel near the beach and you can rent equipment right from the lifeguards.

-9. Arugam Bay
+9. Arugam Bay Beach

 The best time to surf in Arugam Bay is between the months of May to October when the swells on the west coast disappear.